zatteo/where-to-eat/README.md

 Reservations are saved in a postgres DB on Heroku.

-If you entered a good email, you should receive an email with a summary of the reservation and a cancellation link (Sometimes there are issues sending the email.
+If you entered a good email, you should receive an email with a summary of the reservation and a cancellation link.
+Sometimes there are issues sending the email.
 Just try again.
-It's connected to one of my OVH mail account which is not built for this).
+It's connected to one of my OVH mail account which is not built for this.

+Bon appétit :)